vmc-7645/vmc-7645/README.md

 # Vincent Casey

-Bachelors in Computer Science at NDSU
+BS in Computer Science from NDSU

-Bachelors in Mathematics at NDSU
+BS in Mathematics from NDSU

 [vincentmcasey.com](https://vincentmcasey.com)